-- Develop policies in which the ASRC serves the needs of its member teams instead of its member teams serving the needs of the ASRC; - Provide updated administrative and operations manuals which create a community of search and rescue teams, to continue to discuss topics which are important to them and not debate the proceedings of the ASRC; - Empower our member teams to depp their relationships with the responsible authorities they serve, and - Provide a culture which values the needs the responsible authorities we serve and find ways to balance those needs with those of the missing person whom we ultimately train to help.
+- Develop methods and practices for the ASRC to serve the needs of its member teams instead of its member teams serving the needs of the ASRC; - Develop the organization and governance to align with teamcentered management and continue to support the ASRC's capability to provide multi-agency coordination, among the member-groups and across the community. - Provide updated administrative and operations manuals which create a community of search and rescue teams, to continue to discuss topics which are important to them and not debate the proceedings of the ASRC; - Empower our member teams to develop their relationships with the responsible authorities they serve; and - Provide a culture which values the needs the responsible authorities we serve and find ways to balance those needs with those of the missing person whom we ultimately train to help.